Cytokine Release Syndrome

 What is cytokine release syndrome?

-Cytokine release syndrome (CRS) is a systemic (all your body) inflammatory response.
+Cytokine release syndrome (CRS) is an inflammatory reaction that affects your whole body (systemic).
 It can be caused by certain medications, immunotherapy treatments (CAR-T cells), infections, or illnesses.
 It is a release of cytokines into your blood from your immune cells.
-This is a large and quick release that can happen after treatment with some types of immunotherapies, such as monoclonal antibodies and CAR-T cells.
+This is a large and quick release that can happen after treatment with some types of immunotherapies, like monoclonal antibodies and CAR-T cells.
 This release can overwhelm your body making it hard for your body to adjust.

-What are the signs of cytokine release syndrome?
+What are the symptoms of cytokine release syndrome?

 • Fever.